FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 - Agency-specific reporting requirements (if applicable)

-- Question & Answer (Q\&A)
+- Question & Answer (Q&A)

 A good way to disseminate this information is in a summary report that agency representatives can use to brief their respective AOs on the security posture of the cloud offering.

+!!! tip "Focused POA&M Discussions"

-_Note: It is not practical to cover every POA\&M item, particularly those you intend to remediate within the FedRAMP-prescribed timeframes.
-The focus of the POA\&M discussion should be the status of any past due POA\&Ms, Vendor Dependencies, and Deviation Requests \- most importantly, any areas that require risk acceptance._
+    It is not practical to cover every POA&M item, particularly those you intend to remediate within the FedRAMP-prescribed timeframes.
+The focus of the POA&M discussion should be the status of any past due POA&Ms, Vendor Dependencies, and Deviation Requests \- most importantly, any areas that require risk acceptance.

 Be sure to differentiate between changes that impact all agency customers versus a specific agency.
 For example: